mukeshpilaniya/FlightApi/README.md

 # Flight Ticket Reservation

 #### Description
-Flight Ticket Reservation Duration: 90 minutes
+Flight Ticket Reservation Duration: 90 minutes <br>
 Design and implement an application to reserve flights based on source, destination and date.
 The application should take care of the following aspects:

     • Repository of flight information containing airline name, flight number, source, destination, start time, end time, frequency (days on which the flight is active), total number of seats in the aircraft(capacity)